 We recommend that you submit a copy of your passport with your application, so that your demographic information will be entered correctly on all your forms.

+2. Purchase health insurance.
 The State of Florida requires all international students to have health and accident insurance before registering at the IEP.
-The IEP staff will help you to buy insurance when you get here, but you should plan to spend about $491 per semester.
+The IEP staff will assist you with purchasing insurance after you arive.